lusoris/arr-queue-cleaner/README.md

 # sonarr-radarr-queue-cleaner

+This is a fork of [sonarr-radarr-queue-cleaner](https://github.com/MattDGTL/sonarr-radarr-queue-cleaner) by [MattDGTL](https://github.com/MattDGTL).
+The fork adds a GitHub Action to build a Docker image and push it to GitHub Packages.
+The Docker image is available at [ghcr.io/ben16w/sonarr-radarr-queue-cleaner](ghcr.io/ben16w/sonarr-radarr-queue-cleaner).
+The original README is below.

 A simple Sonarr and Radarr script to clean out stalled downloads.
 Couldn't find a python script to do this job so I figured why not give it a try.